fredysolis/caravel_analog_fulgor/README.md

 ---

+## Introduction
+As posgraduate students at [Universidad Nacional del Sur](https://www.uns.edu.ar/) (Bahía Blanca, Argentina) , we ([Álvaro Fernandez](https://github.com/afernandezb) and [Diego Hernando](https://github.com/diegohernando)) are specializing in the analog design of mixed-signal integrated circuits.
+Particullary we are working on high-speed ADCs and clock circuits applied to optcial coherent digital communications.
+Therefore this first thest chip contains several circuits that will allow us to corroborate the various methods and techniques learned so far in our studies.
+This is not our final chip version, but a first approach to whole IC desing.

+Our Master's studies are possible thanks to the [Fundación Fulgor](http://www.fundacionfulgor.org.ar/sitio/index.php).
+Fundación Fulgor seeks to create growth opportunities for as many members of Argentine society as possible.
+The main instrument for the creation of opportunities is education, together with the search for the insertion of its beneficiaries in the productive process.
+For this reason, the Foundation focuses its efforts on the education and educational support tasks.
+Fundación Fulgor develops high-level undergraduate and graduate training programs, generating leaders with experience in leading projects and training human resources with great social impact.
+To this end, Fundación Fulgor not only provides academic scholarships, but also collaborates closely with several universities ([Universidad Nacional del Sur](https://www.uns.edu.ar/), [Universidad Nacional de Córdoba](https://www.unc.edu.ar/), and in the particular case of microelectronics collaborates with The Argentine School of Micro-Nanoelectronics, Technology and Applications, [EAMTA](https://sites.google.com/view/congresoargentinoelectronica/eamta-2021).

+---

 ## Repo Setup

 In order to get de PDK, tools and paths needed to get the desing working just run the [skywater_setup.sh](skywater_setup.sh) script.